Skip to content

 Sectoral greenhouse gas emissions

-CO2 emissions of electricity generation
+Emissions of electricity generation

-There is no explicit target set by the German government for the CO2 emissions of electricity generation.
-The draft of the EEG 2023 contained a target of "almost complete greenhouse gas neutrality" of electricity generation by 2035; however, this wording is not included in the final Bundestag resolution.
-Previously, at the G7 summit in Elmau, it was already decided to "fully or predominantly decarbonize" the power sector by 2035.
-The figure therefore shows an indicative target value of zero CO2 emissions in 2035.
+The federal government has not set an explicit target for CO2 emissions from electricity generation.
+The draft of the EEG 2023 referred to “nearly complete greenhouse gas neutrality” in electricity generation by 2035; however, this wording is not included in the final Bundestag resolution.
+Previously, at the G7 summit in Elmau, it had already been decided to “fully or predominantly decarbonize” the electricity sector by 2035.
+The figure therefore shows an indicative target of zero CO2 emissions in 2035.